Reimagining Ethernet Service Delivery with Intelligent Automation

 According to Andreas, this approach is helping DFA achieve a state of operational excellence.
 “We have real-time visibility, and traceability, into the order status.
 Our operations personnel aren’t burdened by ‘swivel chair’ management, and in many cases, we can achieve a zero-touch order-to-service workflow from the customer to the network.
 Our sales teams appreciate the improved quote responsiveness, and it makes a positive difference in conversion rates.
 We can rapidly quote and deliver Ethernet services using data-driven, efficient and automated processes that avoid waste and duplication, key milestones on our journey to intent-based networking and closed-loop automation.”

 Thanks to Andreas for taking the time to explain both the challenges associated with traditional Ethernet service activation, and a modern solution that completely changes the game.
 Please visit Dark Fibre Africa to learn more about their commitment to customer experience and their innovative MEF-certified Ethernet service offerings.

-Please join our upcoming webinar, “Re-imagining Ethernet Service Delivery,” on June 26 at 11 AM EDT, to learn more about DFA’s Ethernet service innovations and the state-of-the-art Blue Planet Ethernet Service Activation solution, and to apply for a free 60-day Ethernet Service Activation trial that lets you evaluate the solution in your lab or trial network.
+Please listen to our on-demand webinar, “Re-imagining Ethernet Service Delivery,” to learn more about DFA’s Ethernet service innovations and the state-of-the-art Blue Planet Ethernet Service Activation solution, and to apply for a free 60-day Ethernet Service Activation trial that lets you evaluate the solution in your lab or trial network.